lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

    The CNT should break around the step 250000.
-If not, either run for a longer time, or use a larger velocity.
+If not, run for a longer time.

+.. container:: justify

-   When looking at the *lammpstrj* file using VMD, you will see the bonds breaking, similar to |video_lammps_cnt|.
-Use the DynamicBonds representation of VMD to properly vizualise the bond breaking.
+   When looking at the *lammpstrj* file using VMD, you will see the bonds breaking.
+Use the *DynamicBonds* representation to properly vizualise the bond breaking.

 .. |video_lammps_cnt| raw:: html